Azure/ResourceModules/docs/wiki/KnownIssues.md

 - The module's resources must be removed in a specific order: Some resources like Azure NetAppFiles & VirtualWan, while supporting tags, cannot be removed as is.
 Due to their nature they deploy several child-resources that must be removed first.
 However, the current implementation of the removal is not aware of these limitations.

 ### Insufficient parameter files
 We have yet to implement the full set of parameter files we need in order to test all possible scenarios.
-The most important first step will be a 'minimum-set' parameter file vs. a 'maximum-set' parameter file for each module, followed by parmeter files for specific scenarios
+The most important first step will be a 'minimum-set' parameter file vs. a 'maximum-set' parameter file for each module, followed by parameter files for specific scenarios

 ## Pipeline specific
 This section outlines known issues that currently affect our pipelines.